bballdave025/manuscript-waste-reuse-finder/README.md

 <hr/>

-<b> Positive, Front binding, FamilySearch DGS 8104286 frame 897</b>
+<b> Positive (has reuse), Front Binding, FamilySearch DGS 8104286 frame 897</b>

 <br/>
 <div>
   <img src="./FamilySearch_-_DGS008104286_00897_-_reuseTrue_500w.jpg"
-       alt="Another Swedish Document from FamilySearch"
+       alt="Words and music"
        width="250px">
 </div>
 <br/>

 This is the first such image I saw in the FamilySearch collections.
 I was taking an online class in paleography and codicology (manuscript studies) while working at the Granite Mountain Records Vault, and this was an image on one of the microfilms I digitized.
-It has readings and music for a specific Mass.
+If I understand correctly, it has readings and music for a specific Mass.

 <hr/>